ekazaev/route-composer/README.md

 ### API documentation

-For detailed information on using DeepLinkLibrary, see `Documentation/API` folder.
+For detailed information on using RouteComposer, see `Documentation/API` folder.

 ## Usage

-DeepLinkingLibrary uses 3 main entities (`Factory`, `Finder`, `Action`) that should be defined by a host application to support it.
+RouteComposer uses 3 main entities (`Factory`, `Finder`, `Action`) that should be defined by a host application to support it.
 It also provides 3 helping entities (`RoutingInterceptor`, `ContextTask`, `PostRoutingTask`) that you may implement to handle some default actions during the routing process.
 There are 3 main `associatedtype` in the description of each entity below:
 * `ViewController` - Type of view controller. *UINavigationController, CustomViewController, etc.*